-At the night of Mid-Autumn Festival, people would wear beautiful clothes to have fun in moonlight.
+On the night of Mid-Autumn Festival, people wear beautiful clothes to have fun in moonlight.
 They stroll in the streets, appreciate the moon, talk and laugh with friends and families.
-In southern Jiangsu, northern Zhejiang and Shanghai, people also walk through three bridges at least in order to surpass all sufferings.
+In southern Jiangsu, northern Zhejiang and Shanghai, people also walk over at least three bridges in order to surpass all sufferings.

 2. Worship the Moon

 The worship of the moon is a very old Mid-Autumn Festival tradition in China.
-People would set a large table in the direction of the moon, with the tablet of Moon God, sticks of incense and the red candles on it, and put on moon cakes, watermelons, apples, red dates, plums, grapes and other sacrifices.
+People would set a large table facing the direction of the moon, with the tablet of the Moon God, sticks of incense and the red candles on it; then add moon cakes, watermelons, apples, red dates, plums, grapes and other sacrifices.
 Then the whole family worships the moon in turn, praying for blessing.

 3. Appreciate the Full Moon

-It is said that the moon is closest to the earth, and looks the brightest on the festival.
-Therefore, since ancient times, there has been a custom of appreciating the moon.
+It is said that the moon is closest to the earth, and looks the brightest during the festival.
+Therefore, since ancient times, there has been a custom of admiring the moon.
 This Chinese Moon Festival traditions has been formed in the Three Kingdoms to Jin Dynasty (220 - 420 AD).
 In the Tang Dynasty (618 - 907 AD), appreciating the moon had been quite popular.